tangentyh/notes-of-tan/javaNotes.md

    implements Closeable
    ```
    - use -- read/write is blocking and can not be interrupted
-     - `SocketChannel getChannel()` -- a socket will have a channel if, and only if, the channel itself was created via the `SocketChannel::open` or `ServerSocketChannel::accept` methods
+     - `SocketChannel getChannel()` -- a socket will have a channel iff the channel itself was created via the `SocketChannel::open` or `ServerSocketChannel::accept` methods
      - `InputStream getInputStream()`
      - `OutputStream getOutputStream()`
    - timeout